simplifiedcourses/simplifiedcourses.github.io/_posts/2023-05-20-template-driven-or-reactive-forms-in-angular.md

 - We don't want to have to bind all the events manually in the template.
 We want to work against one reactive form (which was the whole point of Reactive forms)

 I have created a small class (<100 lines of code) that is called [ObservableState](https://github.com/simplifiedcourses/observable-state/){:target="_blank"} that I explain in depth in [this article](https://blog.simplified.courses/observable-state-in-angular/){:target="_blank"} and it turns out this can make your form reactive in a few lines of code.
+The whole point was having an opinionated way of doing state management that is super light weight and **simplifies state management in angular completely!**.

 The first thing we need to do is adapt the `UserClass` so it can take partial updates: